Chart Color Schemes

 The level of general health in Hunterview is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Hunterview shows better-than-average health outcomes with a low prevalence of common conditions among its general population.
-However, among older and at-risk cohorts, the prevalence is higher than the national average.
-Approximately 61% of Hunterview's total population (1,984 people) has private health cover, compared to 51.9% in Rest of NSW and a national average of 55.3%.
+Hunterview shows better-than-average health outcomes with low prevalence of common conditions among its general population, but higher than national averages for older, at-risk cohorts.
+Approximately 61% (1,981 people) have private health cover, compared to 53.7% across Rest of NSW and a national average of 55.7%.
+The most prevalent medical conditions are asthma (8.6%) and mental health issues (8.4%).

-The most common conditions are asthma and mental health issues, affecting 8.6 and 8.4% of residents respectively.
-71.7% of residents report being completely free from medical ailments, compared to 62.6% in Rest of NSW.
-Hunterview has a lower proportion of seniors aged 65 and over at 10.0% (323 people), compared to 16.9% in Rest of NSW.
-Health outcomes among seniors require more attention than the broader population.
+About 71.7% declare no medical ailments, compared to 62.6% in Rest of NSW.
+Hunterview has 10.0% residents aged 65 and over (323 people), lower than the 16.9% in Rest of NSW.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health